-The practice principal is involved in every job and especially in the briefing and concept plan stages.
+Design is a collaborative process with the client.
+The practice principal is involved in every job and especially at the briefing and concept plan stages.
 We work in small teams to provide continuity.
-Design is a collaborative process with the client.

 After the first rough butter paper sketches, work is drawn electronically.
-We use object-oriented 3D building development software.
-The former enables us to create a three dimensional digital model of the building, which is the basis for all necessary contract documentation, but can also be used for sun studies or a virtual walk-through.
-For Specification work and contract administration we use software customized to the project.
-Our database assists with tracking time and cost.
+We create a three dimensional digital model of the site + building, which can also be used for sun studies or a virtual walk-through.
+For Specification work and contract administration we use software customised to the project.
 Our work with institutions, community groups and government bodies involves building sound working relationships and consulting effectively with groups, just as with the differing views of household members.

 We usually meet with you at your building property and listen to your initial brief which helps us reckon on a very broad order of magnitude of potential cost.
 We strongly recommend an independent estimate of construction cost by a quantity surveyor at concept design stage, which often informs the route the project takes.

 We charge for our work in stages.
-The first stage often involves gathering up the site/house information from various sources and consolidating it, and taking your brief.
-From that, we develop concept plan option(s), which are usually further refined into a preferred scheme with your feedback .
-At this stage, we recommend that a quantity surveyor prepares a rough cost estimate prepared.
-When the client is ready to proceed, we carry out detailed design, then contract/ and building consent documentation.
-Resource consent documentation may also be required.
 We agree a value of our fees with the client at each stage, depending on the quantum of work required.
 For the earlier stages it is often on a time charge, (generally within the NZIA guidelines) and then often lump sum fees for the next pieces of work (e.g. construction/contract/consent documentation).
 Overall, our fees are tailored to the scope for the work that the client requires and recognises her/his/their input.
+Our database assists with tracking time and cost.